 My family and I own far too much Apple gear.
 However, we have consolidated and simplified a bit recently.
 Here is what I currently use:

-- The 2nd generation MacBook Air 11” with 4GB RAM and 128GB SSD hooked to a 27” Apple Thunderbolt Display when working at home
+- The last generation MacBook Air 13” with 8GB RAM and 128GB SSD hooked to a 27” Apple Thunderbolt Display when working at home

-- iPad 3rd generation which evolved into a real business device, sometimes even used exclusively when travelling
+- iPad Mini 1st generation (non-retina) which evolved into a real business device, sometimes even used exclusively when travelling

 - iPhone 5 as my one and only mobile device

-- The rest of the family uses a 1st generation MacBook Air 11”, a standard MacBook Pro 15.4”, a 1st generation iPad and an AppleTV (2nd generation)
+- The rest of the family uses a 2nd generation MacBook Air 11”, another non-retina iPad Mini, a 1st generation iPad, a iPhone 4s and an AppleTV (2nd generation)

 How I roll

 I try to keep things as simple as I can, but not for just simplicity’s sake.
 It’s more, like Merlin Mann said, keeping it appropriate.
 Consequently I try to keep the number of tools and applications down to my main needs, although I own far too many licenses of far too many tools.
 But then again I did my fair share of supporting the incredible creative indie Mac development community.

 - I am on Exchange and therefore have not too many options.
 There fore Mail.app is my weapon of choice fighting the daily email storm.
 I use it pretty much as is with only UniversalMailer and the OmniFocus Clip-O-Tron plugin installed